snicco/snicco/src/Snicco/Component/signed-url/README.md

 ## Motivation

 While developing the [SniccoWP framework](https://github.com/sniccowp/sniccowp) we couldn't find any good **standalone** PHP-libraries for signing urls on GitHub.
-We needed this functionality in a couple of places, so we decided to roll our own implementation.
+We needed transformers functionality in a couple of places, so we decided to roll our own implementation.

 By good we mean: